-- Bank-wide credit risks are identified, assessed, mitigated (wherever possible), monitored and reported on a continuous basis at customer and portfolio level; - The Bank's exposure is within the risk appetite limits established and approved by the Board of Directors, which covers group and single obligor limits, borrower ratings, portfolio analysis, counter party limits and concentration of the limits to effectively measure and manage its credit risk; - Review and assessment of credit exposures in accordance with the authorization structure and limits prior to facilities being committed to customers; - Ensure completion of documentation and security creation through Credit Administration as per approval terms before release of credit facilities to the clients. - Monitoring the concentration of exposure to industry sectors, geographic locations and counter parties; - Proactive and dynamic monitoring of the accounts as to the quality of the assets and to spot any adverse features/ warning signs which can eventually lead to deterioration in the recovery prospects. - Engage the Business Units at an early stage itself to take corrective steps so that the exposure does not become unmanageable. - Review of compliance with exposure limits agreed for counter parties, industries and countries, on an ongoing basis, and review of limits in accordance with the risk management strategy and market trends; - Prior to launching of new products, vetting the proposals from risk perspective in light of portfolio performance and according to severity of the risk and recommend appropriate mitigations to book quality business.
+- Bank-wide credit risks are identified, assessed, mitigated (wherever possible), monitored and reported on a continuous basis at customer and portfolio level; - The Bank's exposure is within the risk appetite limits established and approved by the Board of Directors, which covers group and single obligor limits, borrower ratings, portfolio analysis, counter party limits and concentration of the limits to effectively measure and manage its credit risk; - Review and assessment of credit exposures in accordance with the authority structure and limits prior to facilities being committed to customers; - Ensure completion of documentation and security creation through Credit Administration as per approval terms before release of credit facilities to the clients. - Monitoring the concentration of exposure to industry sectors, geographic locations and counter parties; - Proactive and dynamic monitoring of the accounts as to the quality of the assets and to spot any adverse features/warning signs which can eventually lead to deterioration in the recovery prospects.

+- Engage with the Business Units at an early stage itself to take timely corrective steps so that the risk exposure is well contained at a manageable level and within the risk tolerance level. - Review of compliance with exposure limits agreed for counter parties, industries and countries, on an ongoing basis, and review of limits in accordance with the risk management strategy and market trends; - Prior to launching of new products, vetting the proposals from risk perspective in light of portfolio performance and according to severity of the risk and recommend appropriate mitigations to book quality business.